LewisScally/doks-1/content/docs/prologue/introduction.md

 *   on mobile you may have to tap the screen so that the mobile toolbar appears

-Select the settings 'gear' symbol
+Select the settings 'Shield' symbol

-*   Select
+*   Select under password, replace 'none' with your chosen password.
+Anyone attempting to join will now be required to enter a password.

 ### Quick Start